Danzig-Wonneberg / Gdansk-Ujescisko

 4

-There are many new houses south east and south of old Wonneberg/Ujescisko.
+There are many new houses South of old Wonneberg/Ujescisko.

 This is the settlement "Sztery pory roku" (Four Seasons) in Zankenzin.